-Moving to out of home care affects other parts of your life too, including school, and you can find you’re not able to enjoy the things you normally would.
+Moving into state care affects other parts of your life too, including school, and you can find you’re not able to enjoy the things you normally would.

 Managing the situation

 - Know your rights – check Empowering people in care for information on your rights.
+They’re an independent organisation working with young people who are in care of have care experience.
 Alternatively contact free legal advice centres online or call them on 01 8745690.

-- Stay in regular contact with your key worker – a key worker will be a social worker or someone appointed to provide support and assistance to you during your placement.
-Your key worker is there for you and should support you in making decisions.
+- Stay in regular contact with your social worker – social workers provide support and assistance to you during your placement.
+Your social worker is there for you and should support you in making decisions.